opensearch-project/project-website/_posts/2024-05-01-develop-guideline-multiple-data-source-in-opensearch-and-plugins.md

 meta_description: This blog provides a guideline on how to integrate multiple data sources with Dashboards plugins
 ---

 OpenSearch introduced support for multiple data sources in version 2.4.
 The feature allows users to explore, visualize, discover, and manage data by connecting to multiple data sources (self-managed clusters, Amazon OpenSearch Service).
 Starting in version 2.14, OpenSearch Dashboards plugins have been integrated to support multiple data sources.
 Now users can enjoy the benefit of accessing data from remote clusters not only within OpenSearch Dashboards core but also within Dashboards plugins.
-For a list of plugins that have been integrated with Dashboards, please refer to Section 5.
+For a list of plugins that have been integrated with Dashboards, please refer to [Section 4](#4-list-of-supported-pluginsfeatures).
 This expansion broadens the range of available data sources, enhancing users' capabilities to work with diverse data sources.

 This blog post offers developers a concise introduction to integrating OpenSearch Dashboards plugins with multiple data sources.
 If you're new to the concept of multiple data sources, consider starting with the article [Configuring and using multiple data sources](https://opensearch.org/docs/latest/dashboards/management/multi-data-sources/) to gain a solid understanding before diving into plugin integration.